 8. How do I keep track of my business expenses and income?

 I always recommend opening up bank accounts once you have formed your business whether it’s an LLC or an S-Corp.
 This will help separate you from your business and you won’t be mixing funds.
-This means having separate checking, savings, credit card, and any other financial accounts.
+This means having separate checking, savings, credit cards, and other financial accounts.

 Accounts in the name of the business help to establish business credit and also keep legal separation should that ever become an issue.
 (I’m not a lawyer, so talk with a business lawyer to confirm the legal separation.)